Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

     ![](../media/sc-900-lab13-01.png)

-1. From the left navigation panel of the Microsoft Purview, under Solutions, Expand **Information protection** and in the dropdown select **Overview** and review the information.
+1. From the left navigation panel of the Microsoft Purview, under Solutions, Expand **Information protection**, and in the dropdown select **Overview** and review the information.

 1. From the left menu select **labels** and in the **yellow** information box, indicate that **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint**.
 Select **Turn on now**.
 Once you do this, there can be a delay for the setting to propagate through the system.